Coulomb Engineering of two-dimensional Mott materials: Results

 Mott insulators are materials that should be metallic according to band theory, but where the electron-electron Coulomb interaction is sufficiently strong to localize the electrons and make the material insulating~\cite{Imada98}.
 The ratio of the interaction strength and bandwidth determines whether the potential or the kinetic energy dominates, making the system either insulating or conducting.
-Coulomb engineering works by changing the interaction strength via the dielectric environment, pushing the system towards the conducting phase.
+Coulomb engineering works by changing the interaction strength via the dielectric \emph{environment}, pushing the system towards the conducting phase.

-This change from conductor to insulator also dramatically changes the dielectric properties of the material.
+This change from conductor to insulator also dramatically changes the \emph{intrinsic} dielectric properties of the material itself.
 In a good conductor, the internal screening is very efficient and because of this the dielectric environment is less important.
 In the Mott insulator, on the other hand, the electrons are not mobile, and internal screening is inefficient.
-The quantum many-body physics of correlated electrons is the root cause of the reduced internal screening in Mott monolayers, allowing Coulomb engineering.

-On the other hand, the environmental part of Coulomb engineering can be understood on the level of classical electrostatics.
-Some of the field lines connecting charges in the monolayer leave the material and traverse the surrounding dielectric environment.
-Thereby, the Coulomb interaction is screened in a peculiar non-local manner: In momentum space, the Coulomb interaction of a monolayer of height $h$ encapsulated in a uniform dielectric environment is given by~\cite{Emelyanenko08,Rosner15}
+The quantum many-body physics of correlated electrons is the root cause of the reduced internal screening in Mott systems.
+In two-dimensional systems, such as Mott-insulating ultrathin films, the out-of-plane environment offers an additional pathway to manipulate the screening: This environmental part of Coulomb engineering can be understood on the level of classical electrostatics.
+Considering a monolayer system, some of the field lines connecting charges in the monolayer leave the material and traverse the surrounding dielectric environment.
+Thereby, the Coulomb interaction is screened in a peculiar non-local manner: the Coulomb interaction (in the momentum representation) of a monolayer of height $h$ encapsulated in a uniform dielectric environment is given~\cite{Emelyanenko08,Rosner15} by

 Here $e$ is the electron charge, $q$ is the absolute value of the momentum transfer, $\epsmat$ and $\epsenv$ are the dielectric constants of the material and the environment respectively and $x=(1-\epsenv/\epsmat)/(1+\epsenv/\epsmat)$.
 Since $2\pi e^2/\varepsilon q$ is the usual Coulomb interaction in a two-dimensional material~\cite{Katsnelson12}, the second part of the formula essentially describes the modification of the dielectric function due to the embedding of the monolayer into the dielectric environment. $V$ is the effective interaction between the low-energy electrons in the monolayer, so the dielectric constant $\epsmat$ describes all screening in the monolayer \emph{except} for the screening by the low-energy electrons themselves~\cite{Aryasetiawan04}.